 - Tips: There’s a reason gum and toothpaste is mint flavored, you can chew it to get a clean tasting mouth!

-- Pair with: Fruit cups, carrots, cucumbers, salads, peas, lamb, beans, desserts, unsweetened ice tea, water and low-fat/fat-free, no added sugar yogurt
+- Pair with: Fruit cups, carrots, cucumbers, salads, peas, lamb, beans, desserts, unsweetened ice tea, water and low-fat yogurt with no added sugar

 - Flavor: Earthy